Naios/continuable/doc/Index.md

 ## Content

-- Class cti::continuable_base  - main class for continuation chaining
+- Class cti::continuable_base  - main class for continuation chaining.
   - \link cti::continuable_base::then then\endlink - adds a callback or  cti::continuable_base to the invocation chain.
   - \link cti::continuable_base::operator && operator&&\endlink  - connects another cti::continuable_base with an *all* logic.
   - \link cti::continuable_base::operator|| operator||\endlink  - connects another cti::continuable_base with an *any* logic.